 Don’t you love that image?

 Unlike when you or I make cookies using cookie cutters, however, God shaped and formed each of us individually.
-(And he didn’t eat us after we were done baking.)
+(And he didn’t bake us and eat us.)
 He created you, then he sent his son to die for you.

 Remember that when you struggle with finding Jesus in the Christmas frenzy.